Reviving and reimagining Rural Life: The Story of La Nou Community Foundation and Its Mission for Generational Renewal

-Francesca Mereta
+Francesca Mereta,

 Peer Learning and Communications Expert, ECFI